plone/training/mastering-plone/plone5.rst

 Plone 5.2
 ---------

 Plone 5.2 supports Python 2.7, 3.6 and 3.7.
 It is based on Zope 4.0 and runs WSGI.
-These three are mayor changes under the hood but have only limited effect on end-users and development of add-ons.
+These three are major changes under the hood but have only limited effect on end-users and development of add-ons.

-Plone 5.2 also comes with a ton if bugfixes and a couple of nice improvement.
+Plone 5.2 comes with many bug fixes and a couple of nice improvements.
 Here are some noteworthy changes:

 * New navigation with dropdown.
 Site-Administrators can use the navigation control panel ``/@@navigation-controlpanel`` to configure the dropdown-navigation.